 - Recommended minimum plan: All plan types and sizes can be used.

-You can optionally fill out the following fields to automatically create a limited user for your new Compute Instance.
-This is recommended for most deployments as an additional security measure.
-This account will be assigned to the sudo group, which provides elevated permission when running commands with the
+You can fill out the following fields to automatically create a limited sudo user for your new Compute Instance.
+This account will be assigned to the sudo group, which provides elevated permissions when running commands with the

 - SSH public key for the limited user: If you wish to login as the limited user through public key authentication (without entering a password), enter your public key here.
 See Creating an SSH Key Pair and Configuring Public Key Authentication on a Server for instructions on generating a key pair.

 - Disable root access over SSH: To block the root user from logging in over SSH, select Yes (recommended).
 You can still switch to the root user once logged in, and you can also log in as root through Lish.